 - In the news

-- Failed in 2017, but talks in the House have revived the idea of a statewide school bond
+- Failed in 2017, but Speaker Moore has revived the idea of a statewide school bond

 - Right now the number hoovers at 1.9 billion, but some of the money going to higher education